 Even if you’re not making use of the data at the moment it can be used as historic data in the future to help with search optimisation.

-One of our main bugbears is spotting typos on a website.
-From our experience, one error that often shows up on the home pages is the incorrect use of the acronym for frequently asked questions.
+One of our bugbears is when we spot a typo on a website.
+From our experience, a common error is the incorrect use of the acronym for frequently asked questions.
 ‘FAQs’ doesn’t have an apostrophe, but it often creeps in where it’s not needed.
 What makes this error standout is that FAQs are typically placed on the top menu bar for all to see.

 Grammar mistakes and typos will undoubtedly cause your visitors to leave the sight more quickly, and won’t do anything to increase your credibility.
 But they are easy to rectify.
 Getting a second pair of eyes to check your copy is always a must, and if you can, ask a professional.